-Anticipated closing costsThere are certain expected costs associated with closing the sale of a house.
-These fees are commonly split between the buyer and seller, as instructed in the sales contract.
+Anticipated closing costsThere are certain normal expenses related to closing the sale of a house.
+These expenses are often divided between the buyer and seller, as spelled out in the sales contract.
 Many are universal, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help show you through your deal.

-Taxes you may be responsible for at closing (Details)
+Taxes you may be responsible for at closing (Click here for more information)

-Sellers: As we negotiate your deal, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your sale, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
+And once we've arrived at an agreement, I'll explain in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: If you're buying a home in Allegheny County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not startled when you reach the closing appointment.
-I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you're purchasing a house in County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not surprised when you arrive at the closing appointment.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that are uncertain.